-- If there is solicited data to be transferred for the SCSI Write or bidirectional command, as indicated by the Expected Data Transfer Length in the SCSI Command PDU exceeding the value of UnsolicitedDataSize, the iSER Layer at the initiator MUST do the following: - It MUST allocate a Write STag for the I/O Buffer defined by the qualifier DataDescriptorOut.
+- If there is unsolicited data to be transferred for the SCSI Write or bidirectional command, the qualifier UnsolicitedDataSize MUST be used to define the number of bytes of immediate and nonimmediate unsolicited data for the command.
+The iSCSI Layer will issue one or more SCSI Data-out PDUs for the non-immediate unsolicited data.
+See Section 7.3.4 on SCSI Data-out. - If there is solicited data to be transferred for the SCSI Write or bidirectional command, as indicated by the Expected Data Transfer Length in the SCSI Command PDU exceeding the value of UnsolicitedDataSize, the iSER Layer at the initiator MUST do the following: - It MUST allocate a Write STag for the I/O Buffer defined by the qualifier DataDescriptorOut.
 DataDescriptorOut describes the I/O buffer starting with the immediate unsolicited data (if any), followed by the non-immediate unsolicited data (if any) and solicited data.
 This means that the BufferOffset for the SCSI Data-out for this command is equal to the TO.
-This implies zero TO for this STag points to the beginning of this I/O Buffer. - Initiator Task Tag (ITT) to the Write STag.

-It MUST Advertise the Write STag to the target by sending it as the Write STag in the iSER header of the iSER Message (the payload of the RDMAP SendSE Message) containing the SCSI Write or bidirectional command PDU.
+This implies zero TO for this STag points to the beginning of this I/O Buffer. - b.
+It MUST establish a Local Mapping that associates the Initiator Task Tag (ITT) to the Write STag. - It MUST Advertise the Write STag to the target by sending it as the Write STag in the iSER header of the iSER Message (the payload of the RDMAP SendSE Message) containing the SCSI Write or bidirectional command PDU.
 See section 9.2 on iSER Header Format for iSCSI Control-Type PDU.

-For a SCSI Read or bidirectional command, the iSCSI Layer at the initiator invokes the Send_Control Operational Primitive qualified with DataDescriptorIn which defines the initiator's I/O Buffer for receiving the SCSI Read data.
+For a SCSI Read or bidirectional command, the iSCSI Layer at the initiator MUST invoke the Send Control Operational Primitive qualified with DataDescriptorIn which defines the initiator's I/O Buffer for receiving the SCSI Read data.
 The iSER Layer at the initiator MUST do the following:

-- a.
-It MUST allocate a Read STag for the I/O Buffer. - It should establish a local mapping that associates the Initiator Task Tag (ITT) to the Read STag.
+- It MUST allocate a Read STag for the I/O Buffer. - It MUST establish a Local Mapping that associates the b.
+Initiator Task Tag (ITT) to the Read STag.

 c.
-It MUST Advertise the Read STag to the target by sending it as the Read STag in the iSER header of the iSER Message (the Deleted: August payload of the RDMAP SendSE Message) containing the SCSI Read or bidirectional command PDU.
+It MUST Advertise the Read STag to the target by sending it as the Read STag in the iSER header of the iSER Message (the payload of the RDMAP SendSE Message) containing the SCSI Read or bidirectional command PDU.
 See section 9.2 on iSER Header Format for iSCSI Control-Type PDU.